shah0150/MAD9145-W21/docs/assignments/gantt.md

-# Gantt Chart (Wrike)
+# Gantt Chart (Monday or Trello)

-Please make sure that your Gantt chart on Monday or Trello is up to date.
+Please make sure that your Gantt chart on [Monday](https://monday.com/) or [Trello](https://trello.com/) is up to date.
 Your instructors will be checking the chart to see how the team is progressing.